YuqiangHeng/Beam-Codebook-Optimization-RL/README.md

 # Beam-Codebook-Optimization-RL
-This repo implements the algorithms used for our final project for CS394R<br/>
 The gym based RL simulation environment is implemented in InitialAccessEnv.py<br/>
 The helper functions for the environment are implemented in BeamRLUtils.py<br/>
 The DQN agent and training code is implemented in dqn.py<br/>